schmittl/keyboard/README.md

 ### Linux

 Under Linux using XKB seems to work best across different DEs.
+XKB configuration is achieved by adding entries to a symbol and a rules file.

 Configuration via .Xmodmap is also possible, but deprecated.

 ### Windows

 Under Windows two different components are used:

 [ahk/](windows/ahk/) Script for AutoHotKey to let Capslock act as an additional modifier.

 [us-ger/](windows/us-ger/) Customized US keyboard layout.
 Requires MSKLC to build the layout.

 The us-ger keyboard layout is used to provide a reliable remapping of the z and y keys in some applications and to add a few additional keys via the AltGr modifier to the default US layout.